helenacruz/send-to-kindle/README.md

 This is the boring way to use this application though, you can just add it to your context menu.
 The `context.reg` file contains the entries to add Send To Kindle to your context menu of PDFs, .epubs and .mobis, you just need to fix the path (don't forget to escape the backslashes!).

-When using for the first time, it will request your e-mails and passwords.
+When using for the first time, it will request your e-mails and password.
 I swear I don't use them for anything else but I recommend the creation of an e-mail just for the purpose.
-To authenticate, you'll see the following window:
+To authenticate, you'll see the following amazing window:

 ![alt text](https://github.com/helenacruz/SendToKindle/blob/master/images/auth.png "autho")